simonrw/hugo-blog/content/posts/2021-05-02-modern-python.md

 * package dependencies must be strictly resolved, so that projects can include the correct versions.

-This is implemented through "virtual environments", which configure a python interpreter to look in a specific location for packages.
+This is implemented through "virtual environments"[^2], which configure a python interpreter to look in a specific location for packages.
 This means that a virtual environment for project A can include different packages than the virtual environment for project B.

 ### Global isolation

 **Suggestion**: Use [`pipx`][pipx]

-This isolation is where my first suggestion in this section comes in:
-[`pipx`][pipx].

 [`pipx`][pipx] is a tool which installs a single binary - for example the AWS CLI - into its own virtual environment.
 This isolates **its**